Major European nations suspend use of AstraZeneca vaccine

 “Halting a vaccine rollout during a pandemic has consequences,” Head said.
 “This results in delays in protecting people, and the potential for increased vaccine hesitancy, as a result of people who have seen the headlines and understandably become concerned.”

-Spahn, the German health minister, said of the decision to suspend the AstraZeneca shot: “The most important thing for confidence is transparency.”
-He said both first and second doses would be affected by the suspension.
+Spahn, the German health minister, said of the decision to stop using the AstraZeneca vaccine: “The most important thing for confidence is transparency.”
+He said both first and second doses would be suspended.

 German authorities have encouraged anyone who feels increasingly ill more than four days after receiving the shot — for example, with persistent headaches or dot-shaped bruises — to seek medical attention.